-- In Danny Phantom (probably as a parody to the Fantastic Four example above), Vlad, Maddie and Jack are working on their first Ghost Portal.
+- Probably as a parody to the Fantastic Four example above, Vlad, Maddie and Jack are working on their first Ghost Portal.
 Jack pours diet soda into a crucial part, and it blows up in Vlad's face, giving him Ecto-Acne, and with it, his ghost powers.
 Then he goes all evil and revengey.

 - Señor Senior Senior from Kim Possible.
 Not a particularly serious example, inasmuch as he becomes a villain when it's observed how much he seems like one already, particularly in his private island mansion resembling a typical supervillain lair.
 Really, though, if Ron hadn't said anything about the whole lair thing, SSS would've likely remained nothing more than an eccentric multi-billionaire.

-- But David Xanatos did create Thailog, a clone of Goliath educated with Xanatos' own worldview.
+- David Xanatos created Thailog, a clone of Goliath educated with Xanatos' own worldview.
 Naturally, Thailog turned on everybody.

 - The Hunters were created when Demona slashed the face of a farm boy.
 Said farm boy then dedicated his life to hunting down every last gargoyle in existence.
 And when he died, his moniker was adopted by another who created generations of families whose whole life is killing Demona and gargoyles.

-- Ben 10's Evil Counterpart Kevin 11 was just a emo New York City street kid with the superpower of absorbing and channeling energy, until Ben teamed up with him to go on a criminal joyride, allowing Kevin to absorb the Omnitrix's energy and gain all of Ben's superpowers.
+- Ben's Evil Counterpart Kevin 11 was just an emo New York City street kid with the superpower of absorbing and channeling energy, until Ben teamed up with him to go on a criminal joyride, allowing Kevin to absorb the Omnitrix's energy and gain all of Ben's superpowers.
 Already selfish and mean-spirited, access to all that power quickly turns Kevin into a full-blown Psycho for Hire who goes on a nation-wide crime spree and attempts to kill Ben on multiple occasions.
 He got better.
+Mostly.

-- In The Powerpuff Girls, Mojo Jojo was originally created by Professor Utonium, and worked as his assistant.
+- Mojo Jojo was originally created by Professor Utonium, and worked as his assistant.
 The professor and the girls indirectly turned him into a villain by making him jealous, as the girls hogged the spotlight, leaving Mojo in the shade; which eventually drove him out into the street.
 As an added twist, Mojo was himself responsible for Chemical X being added into the concoction that spawned the girls.
 Apparently, he was a very bad lab assistant from the start.

-- And, according to one episode, Mojo's traveling back in time to try to eliminate Professor Utonium as a child and being thwarted by the girls is what inspired Professor Utonium to become a scientist in the first place.
+- According to one episode, Mojo's traveling back in time to try to eliminate Professor Utonium as a child and being thwarted by the girls is what inspired Professor Utonium to become a scientist in the first place.
 Bringing the whole thing full circle...

 - An episode of The Simpsons featured the heroes not so much creating a villain as recreating one.
 While in Italy the Simpsons run into an apparently reformed Sideshow Bob living happily and honestly as the mayor of a small town.
 Bob isn't exactly delighted to have the Simpsons around but he treats them well enough... until Lisa gets drunk and 'outs' Bob as a former criminal.
 His new life destroyed he promptly swears revenge.